john-itcsolutions/cheirrs/README.md

 And actually having done all that, we suspect that we must build a "smart-web" charm, rather than simply using kubectl to deploy the software.
 Otherwise we may have no simple mechanisms for smart-web to find and connect to its environment.

+For juju charms, their 'relations' and 'hooks' enable synchronous operation with the other charms in their environment.
+The relations and hooks operate by boolean logic and are programmed 'reactively', meaning the hooks react to changes in the environment to signal to other hooks.
+A change might be a machine going offline, or one coming online, or a machine moving from "available" to "ready", or some other change in state of the model containing the charms.

 # TO BE CONTINUED .. we're learning to use Docker to build charms now ..

 (Refer to https://discourse.charmhub.io/t/deploy-your-docker-container-to-any-cloud-with-charms/1135)